-The BSRC has two high-containment laboratory suites with all the necessary facilities to work with ACDP level 3 pathogens such as malaria or HIV.
-These laboratories provide state of the art protection for the workers using them and include through-the-wall autoclaves for inactivation of hazardous biological material.
+The BSRC has two high-containment laboratory suites with all the necessary facilities to work with ACDP level 3 pathogens, including animal and human pathogenic parasites, viruses and bacteria.
+These laboratories provide state of the art protection for the workers using them and include through-the-wall autoclaves for the inactivation of hazardous biological material.

-Fundamental studies of the function and mechanism of proteins often requires detailed knowledge of their structure.
-The X-ray facility in the BSRC houses a Rigaku MM007HFM with ACTOR robot and CCD detectors for automated screening of protein crystals prior to data collection at synchrotron sources, and for in-house data collection.
+Fundamental studies of the function and mechanism of proteins often require detailed knowledge of their structure.
+The X-ray facility in the BSRC houses a Rigaku MM007HFM with ACTOR robot and CCD detectors for automated screening of protein crystals before data collection at synchrotron sources, and for in-house data collection.
 The facility also provides users with an ARI Scorpion for screen preparation and an ARI Gryphon for nano-drop dispensing.

 BSRC researchers benefit from bioinformatics support from StABU (the St Andrews Bioinformatics Unit) located within the School of Medicine.
-StABU provide support and training for genome-wide association studies, next generation sequencing analysis – genomic and functional genomic approaches – and the computational tools that underpin this analysis.
+StABU provides support and training for genome-wide association studies, next-generation sequencing analysis – genomic and functional genomic approaches – and the computational tools that underpin this analysis.
 A dedicated cluster supports more than 150 applications and provides storage solutions.